Learn what dating violence is and its forms, warning signs for dating violence, what teens can do, and assistance available.

 How frequently does dating violence occur?

 It is difficult to say exactly how frequently dating violence occurs because different studies and surveys ask about it in different ways and get very different results.
 Some studies only ask about physical abuse, while others include questions about psychological and emotional abuse and sexual violence.
-Estimates of dating violence among middle school and high school students range from 28 percent to 96 percent.

 What are the warning signs for dating violence?

 - Soon after beginning to date, the partner pressures the other to make the relationship very serious.